sst/guide/_chapters/cognito-as-a-serverless-service.md

 ```
 'Fn::ImportValue': ${self:custom.stage}-AttachmentsBucketArn
 ```

+Again, all of our references are based on the stage we are deploying to.

 And finally, you'll notice that we are outputting a couple of things in this service.
 We need the Ids of the Cognito resources created in our frontend.
 But we don't have to export any cross-stack values.